criblpacks/cribl-okta-rest/README.md

 ## About this Pack

 This pack is designed to handle JSON data collected from the Okta System Log API endpoint.
 The JSON is parsed and the timestamp normalized from the proper field within each event.
-The pack offers currently two different optional methods of reduction:
+The pack offers two different optional methods of reduction:

 1. Drop, Sample, or Suppress based off of eventType.
 You can target individual eventTypes by modifying the provided okta-event-types.csv lookup under Knowledge > Lookups.
 2. Remove nested null value fields.